Poornima-Amali-Wickramasinghe/LCP_Project/README.md

 In the end we have some utility functions that we used in both files in the script support.py.
 A dictionary with some import figures as well as a function to store the information can be found in organism.py

-Project by
+Project by:
-Manfredi Miranda 2086517
+  -Manfredi Miranda 2086517
-Mahdy Vatankhahan 2072069
+  -Mahdy Vatankhahan 2072069
-Poornima Amali Wickramasinghe Wickramasinghe Mudiyanselage 2088370
+  -Poornima Amali Wickramasinghe Wickramasinghe Mudiyanselage 2088370